 In the absence of mitigation, it was determined that the project may cause localised disturbance to the habitats within Kilkeran Lake and Castlefreke Dunes SAC due to pollution risk.
-In addition, there is potential for underwater noise effects to harbour porpoise, harbour seals, bottlenose dolphin, and grey seals during the survey periods, in the absence of mitigation .
-However, these impacts are deemed to be short term for the period of works (3-4 days for inshore marine survey).
+In addition, there is potential for underwater noise effects to harbour porpoise, harbour seals, bottlenose dolphin, and grey seals during the survey periods, in the absence of mitigation.
+Further, there is the potential for visual and above-water noise disturbance impacts on protected bird species of proximate SPAs that may be present within the survey area during the proposed survey works.
+However, these impacts are deemed to be short term for the period of works (3-4 days for inshore marine survey; 20-23 days for offshore marine survey).
 Mitigation measures including ecological supervision and compliance with "Guidance to Manage the Risk to Marine Mammals from Man-made Sound Sources in Irish Waters (NPWS, 2014) will be carried out.